rhaiscript/rhai-loco/README.md

 Run a Rhai script in Loco Request
 ---------------------------------

-The scripting engine is first injected into Loco via an initializer:
+The scripting engine is first injected into Loco via the `ScriptingEngineInitializer`:

 ```rust
 ┌────────────┐